Recommended Resources

 Another great subtitle, ‘The Quest for True Belonging and the Courage to Stand Alone’.

 Brené Brown is a researcher who studies courage, vulnerability, shame and empathy.
-This book turns our understanding of belonging on its head.
-It is not about fitting in with a community but about developing the courage to be our true selves, even when we don’t fit in.
+This book turns your understanding of belonging on its head.
+It is not about fitting in with a community but about developing the courage to be your true self, even when you don’t fit in.

 “The wilderness is an untamed, unpredictable place of solitude and searching.
 It is a place as dangerous as it is breathtaking, a place as sought after as it is feared.
 But it turns out to be the place of true belonging, and it’s the bravest and most sacred place you will ever stand.”